eggsdesign/make-your-own-portfolio/README.md

 3. Name it `<username>.github.io`.
 In my case, the repo is called `avanvik.github.io` This will make hosting with GitHub Pages work almost like magic ✨
 4. Click `Create repository`
 5. **Important** Click `HTTPS`and copy the generated repo link (mine looks like this`https://github.com/avanvik/avanvik.github.io.git`
 6. In VSCode, click `clone repository...` and paste in the GitHub repo url.
 Pick where you want to put the project.
-I usually put mine in `Documents/Projects/`.
+I usually put mine in `Documents/Projects/`. **Note:** VSCode will try to authenticate your GitHub user, so just follow the required steps for that.

 ### Create a 'main' branch